 For the mushrooms: Use any mushrooms you want in this recipe.
-We’ve tested it with fresh white mushrooms, mushrooms, frozen mixed mushrooms, and also canned button mushrooms- If you want to make this soup with another vegetable (like spinach, celery, etc) I think it is a great framework for veganizing other “Cream of…” soups.
+We’ve tested it with all different mushrooms: fresh white button mushrooms, baby bella mushrooms and cremini mushrooms, frozen mixed mushrooms, and even canned mushrooms.
+They all work great!
+If you want to make this creamy soup as a basic recipe with another vegetable (like spinach, celery, etc) I think it is a great framework for veganizing other “Cream of…” soups.
 Let us know in the comments if you try anything different!

-For the cashews: You can replace the cashews with sunflower seeds or hulled hemp seeds, but remember cashews have a higher fat content than these two options.
+For the cashews: If you have a nut allergy, you can replace the cashews with sunflower seeds or hulled hemp seeds, but remember cashews have a higher fat content than these two options.
 So, if you’re doing this, I would add up to 1 Tbsp olive oil to the blender.

 For the red lentils: I’d try to stick to this ingredient as much as possible because it is KEY for texture.
 However, you may be able to get away with cutting the amount in half and using canned and drained chickpeas or white beans.
 We have not tried this though.